Free access supported by contributions and sponsoring — share your knowledge or support us financially

 Manufactured by Roche

-Sourced in United States, Germany, Switzerland, United Kingdom, China, France, Japan, Canada, Spain, Belgium, Australia, Sweden, Italy, Ireland, Macao
+Sourced in Germany, United States, Switzerland, United Kingdom, Canada, China, France, Japan, Spain, Australia, Italy, Belgium, Sweden, Morocco, Austria, Cameroon, India, Ireland, Macao

 The Complete Protease Inhibitor Cocktail is a laboratory product designed to inhibit a broad spectrum of proteases.
 It is a concentrated solution containing a mixture of protease inhibitors effective against a variety of protease classes.
 This product is intended to be used in research applications to preserve the integrity of target proteins by preventing their degradation by proteolytic enzymes.